Prince (musician): 1975–1980: Career beginnings and breakthrough

-Around this time, a side enterprise that Prince began to pursue involved a then-teenage singer Sue Ann Carwell, whose career as a solo artist he hoped to mold after hearing her talented performance on the Minneapolis R&B scene.
-However, Carwell resisted his suggestion that she use the name "Susie Stone".
-Recordings he had been working on with her for a projected 1978 album, including "I'm Saving It Up", "Make It Through the Storm", "Since We've Been Together" and "Wouldn't You Love To Love Me?", went unreleased.
-Carwell was subsequently signed by Warner Bros.
-Records.

-In 1979, Prince created a band with André Cymone on bass, Dez Dickerson on guitar, Gayle Chapman and Doctor Fink on keyboards, and Bobby Z. on drums.
+In 1979, Prince formed his first band, with André Cymone on bass, Dez Dickerson on guitar, Gayle Chapman and Doctor Fink on keyboards, and Bobby Z. on drums.
 Their first show was at the Capri Theater on January 5, 1979.
-Warner Bros. executives attended the show but decided that Prince and the band needed more time to develop his music.
-In October 1979, Prince released the album Prince, which reached No. 4 on the Billboard Top R&B/Black Albums charts and No. 22 on the Billboard 200, and went platinum.
-It contained two R&B hits: "Why You Wanna Treat Me So Bad?" and "I Wanna Be Your Lover", which sold more than a million copies, and reached No. 11 on the Billboard Hot 100 and stayed at No. 1 for two weeks on the Hot Soul Singles chart.
-Prince performed both songs on January 26, 1980, on American Bandstand.
+Warner Bros. executives attended the show but decided that Prince and the band needed more time to develop their music.
+In October 1979, Prince released the album Prince, which reached number three on the Billboard Top R&B/Hip-Hop Albums chart, number 22 on the Billboard 200, and was certified platinum.
+It contained two R&B hits: "Why You Wanna Treat Me So Bad?" and "I Wanna Be Your Lover", the latter of which sold more than a million copies, reached number 11 on the Billboard Hot 100, and stayed at number one on the Hot Soul Singles chart for two weeks.
+Prince performed both songs on The Midnight Special on January 8, 1980, and then on American Bandstand on January 26.
+In a review of Prince for The Village Voice dated March 31, music journalist Robert Christgau predicted, "This boy is going to be a big star, and he deserves it".